doncandela/mgah/mgah.md

   ```

     Looking at the [Unity node list](https://docs.unity.rc.umass.edu/documentation/cluster_specs/nodes/) we see that node `gypsum-gpu168` has NVIDIA RTX 2080ti GPUs, which according to the [Unity GPU info](https://docs.unity.rc.umass.edu/documentation/tools/gpus/) has compute capability 7.5 in agreement with the output of `gputest.py`.

+- **TODO** Need more on choosing and specifying GPUs and checking VRAM used as V100s (much less A100s) not freely available.

 ### Using Apptainer on Unity<a id="unity-apptainer"></a>